YJRenK9/Digital-Media-Art-Randomizer/README.md

 Create the following files:
   + script.js
   + folder called "assets"
-    + 6 images (or gifs) related to digital art
+    + At least 3 images (or gifs) related to digital art

 You can use the images I provided, use your own, or use existing ones on the Internet.
-No need to change ```index.html``` if you use the provided images.
+There's no need to change ```index.html``` if you use the provided images.

-If you choose not to use the ones provided, then you can use digital fan art, image edits, 3D models, game sprites, Minecraft builds, or anything relating to digital art.
+If you choose not to use the ones provided, you can use digital fan art, image edits, 3D models, game sprites, Minecraft builds, or anything relating to digital art.
 The possibilities are endless.
 Oh and make sure to change the image source in ```index.html```, otherwise, you'll see the panda glitch art upon start (unless you don't mind).

-If you choose to use your own digital media artwork, then briefly state how you made it instead of providing the source link.
+If you choose to use your own digital media artwork, briefly state how you made it instead of providing the source link.

 ### Part 2A: Creating Variables in JavaScript File (script.js)